ilGhera/MailUp-for-WooCommerce/readme.txt

 * Choose the text of the MailUp subscription button
 * Choose the text thanking the user for subscribing to MailUp
 * Choose a page on your site to be redirected after registering with MailUp
-* Select a MailUp list and group for each WooCommerce product
+* (Premium) Select a MailUp list and group for each WooCommerce product

 https://youtu.be/mnJqEjajRKE